means19/agv-firmware/AGV_1/README.md

 ### 3.1 Main Loop (Non-Blocking)
 The firmware uses a single main loop with periodic scheduling, avoiding long delays:
 - Trigger HC-SR04 at >= 60 ms intervals.
+ - Trigger HC-SR04 at ~100 ms intervals (configurable in `main.c`).
+ - A heartbeat LED toggles every 500 ms to indicate the system is alive.
 - Update ultrasonic timeout state each loop.
 - Evaluate obstacle condition and manipulate the AGV state machine.
 - Always call AGV_Update() to maintain PID timing and UART command handling.